7 Expressions [expr]

 • the new-initializer is a braced-init-list and the number of array elements for which initializers are provided (including the terminating '\0' in a string-literal ([lex.string])) exceeds the number of elements to initialize.

-If the expression is erroneous after converting to std::size_t:
+If the value of the expression is invalid after converting to std::size_t:

 When the value of the expression is zero, the allocation function is called to allocate an array with no elements.